dojo/docs/quickstart/custom-builds.rst

   The name of the release.
 A directory inside 'releaseDir' will be created with this name Default: "dojo"

 releaseDir
   The top level release directory where builds end up.
-The 'releaseName' directories will be placed inside this directory Default: "../../release/" loader.
+The 'releaseName' directories will be placed inside this directory Default: "../../release/"

+loader
   The type of dojo loader to use. "default" or "xdomain" are acceptable values." defaultValue: "default"

 internStrings
   Turn on or off widget template/dojo.uri.cache() file interning Default: true